ForNeVeR/tdlib-versioned/README.md

         "Tag": "v1.0.0",
         "Commit": "71d03f39c364367a8a7c51f783a41099297de826",
         "Date": "2018-12-31T22:04:05.0000000\u002B03:00",
-        "Source": "tag"
+        "Source": "tag",
+        "Comment": "optional"
     }
 ]
 ```
 where
-- `Tag` is the name of the release tag in this repository (for tag with actual name `tdlib/v1.0.0`, `Tag` field will contain `v1.0.0`),
+- `Tag` is the name of the release tag in this repository (for tag with actual name `tdlib/v1.0.0`, `Tag` field will contain `v1.0.0`);
-- `Commit` is the commit hash for this release,
+- `Commit` is the commit hash for this release;
-- `Date` is ISO-formatted commit date,
+- `Date` is an ISO-formatted commit date (optional — for information only);
+- `Source` is either:
-- `Source` is either `"tag"` for releases officially created by tags in the upstream repostitory, or `"derived-from-commit-data"` for tags that are automatically derived from the contents of the `CMakeLists.txt`.
+  - `"tag"` for releases officially created by tags in the upstream repostitory,
+  - `"derived-from-commit-data"` for tags that are automatically derived from the contents of the `CMakeLists.txt`,
+  - or `"manual"` for tags created manually by the tdlib-versioned maintainers;
+- `Comment` is an optional field containing a comment from the maintainers.

 Documentation
 -------------